IteraSuite Logo

 Big images are the #1 reason websites feel slow and clunky.
 Learn how to shrink your files without losing that 'pop'.

 Modern compression tools are much smarter than they used to be.
-They don't just "lower the quality"; they look for colors and patterns that the human eye can't even see.
+They don't just 'lower the quality'; they look for patterns that the human eye can't even see.

 • Perceptual Logic: Focuses on keeping the parts of the image you actually look at sharp.